Get answers to your medical imaging questions

 Costs are subject to changes based on your insurer’s fee schedule and the timing of existing claims.
 Depending upon your deductible, coinsurance and copay requirements, your actual out-of-pocket costs may vary, as well.

-Given high overhead required to operate hospitals and hospital-owned outpatient facilities, these businesses tend to charge high prices for imaging procedures to fund other departments within the operations.
+Given the high overhead required to operate hospitals and hospital-owned outpatient facilities, these businesses tend to charge high prices for imaging procedures to fund other departments within the operations.
 Fortunately, you have a choice in imaging providers.
-American Health Imaging offers the same high-quality imaging services for up to 60% less than hospital owned facilities.
+American Health Imaging offers the same high-quality imaging services, or better, for up to 60% less than hospital-owned facilities.

 In almost every case, yes.
 Lower prices are a win-win for patients and insurers, and most insurers offer price comparisons of their own.
 In general, the roadblock to insurance coverage isn’t the location of the imaging procedure, but the type of procedure being ordered.